neolution-ch/release-process-test/index.md

 It will have two inputs:

 - version: major, minor, patch
-- release-type: stable, rc, alpha, beta, no-version-update
+- release-type: stable, rc, alpha, beta, increment-prerelease

 This ensures that we can release a new version of a package with a single click.